 5. And Jesus answered and told them, “He wrote that commandment for you because of the hardness of your heart,

-8. and they two shall be one flesh.’
-So that they are no longer two, but one flesh.
+8.and they two shall be one body.’
+Therefore, they are no longer two, but one body.

 10. And when he was at home again, his disciples asked him about this.

 11. And he said to them, “Whoever divorces his wife and marries another woman is committing adultery against her,

 12.and if a woman divorces her husband and marries another man, she is committing adultery.”